 Women in ultra poor households struggle to provide for their families in Pakistan.
 Assistance in kind is provided to women to become entrepreneurs enabling them to fulfill basic needs for a healthier life.

-Many households in ultra poor and marginalized communities live in utter poverty, lack livelihood options and suffer continuously.
-Many live in shacks or make shift housing, exposed to weather and insecurity.
-Women and girls suffer the most as they face adverse environmental conditions in their daily routines, bear the burden of disease and remain deprived of educational opportunities and basic nutrition as meagre earnings are diverted to ensuring the wellbeing of male members.
+Many households in ultra poor and marginalized communities live in extreme poverty with limited livelihood options.
+Many live in shacks or make shift housing, exposed to extreme weather conditions and insecurity.
+Women and girls suffer the most as they face adverse environmental conditions in their daily routines, bear the burden of disease, remain deprived of educational opportunities and basic nutrition as meager earnings are diverted to ensuring the well-being of male family members.

-As women become contributors to the household income, there is a marked improvement in financial security.
+Empowered women can contribute to the household income, there is a marked improvement in financial security.
 Families can improve their living quarters.
 More income also means food security; better nutrition and health for all members irrespective of gender.
-When basics of human existence, food and shelter are met, focus can shift to attaining education for girls as well as boys.
+When basic human needs such as food and shelter are met, focus can shift to attaining education, improved livelihood options.
 A better future becomes possible as it can be sustained by joint earnings of women and men.

-With increased household income families make improvements to their homes and live a healthier life.
-Women can ensure a better life for their children - secure, healthy and offering equal opportunities for girls and boys.
-Girls can now go to school and become contributors to the future economy as skilled workers, be financially independent, able contributors to the household incomes.
-Psychologically, the family is given much hope for the future - a future that includes girls as well as boys.
+With increased household income families make improvements to their life and graduate out of poverty.
+Women can ensure a better life for their children - secure, healthy and offering equal opportunities for their children.
+Girls can go to school and become productive members of society, be financially independent and able contributors to the household incomes.
+The family has hope for the future - a future which includes equal opportunities for women and men.